 It is possible to fail a drug test for THC when consuming a full-spectrum CBD infused product.
 You will NOT fail a drug test with an isolate or broad-spectrum based product.
 Most, if not all, workplaces don’t ever ‘drug test’ anyone for the CBD molecule.

-If you are worries about failing a test, stick to Isolate or Broad-Spectrum CBD products (THC-Free).
-If a test doesn’t apply, we recommend going with a Full-Spectrum CBD products for maximum results.
+If you are worried about failing a test, stick to Isolate or Broad-Spectrum CBD products (THC-Free).
+If a test doesn’t apply, we recommend going with a Full-Spectrum CBD product for maximum results.